rhovell/game/src/Game_Flow.md

 # Game Flow

-First attacker is decided by who is fastest - this decides the UI
+First attacker decision runs when playerCard/opponentCard props are loaded - attacker is decided by who is fastest - this decides the UI

 ## Standard Attack